yespbs/Attire/_pages/docs.md

 This will create a template environment with the default settings and a loader that looks up the templates in the ```/path/to/templates/``` folder.

-##Installing Themes
+###Installing Themes

 Attire supports theme instances that are quick start points for you to kick off your next project.

-So instead of create a central environment, a way more simple to start using Attire is calling a theme instance with a layout:
+Instead of create a central environment, a way more simple to start using Attire is calling a theme instance with a layout.

 **Bootstrap + Attire**